devout-coder/conquer-rn-app/README.md

 ## Tech Stack used:

 I have primarily used React Native and Firebase for this app.
-But a few features(reminders for instance) are built using java and I have used [Native Modules](https://reactnative.dev/docs/native-modules-android) to bridge React Native and Java.
+But a few features(for instance the part of the code which nudges users on overusing blacklisted stuff) are built using java and I have used [Native Modules](https://reactnative.dev/docs/native-modules-android) to bridge React Native and Java.

 ---